KFZO

-KFZO (99.1 FM "ZonaMX 99.1") is a commercial radio station licensed to Denton, Texas and serving the Dallas-Fort Worth Metroplex.
-The station airs a Regional Mexican radio format, is owned by Latino Media Network, and operated by Univision through a programming service agreement.
-The station's studios and offices are located in the Univision building in the Arts District of Dallas.
+KFZO (99.1 FM) is a commercial radio station licensed to the city of Denton, Texas, serving the Dallas-Fort Worth Metroplex.
+The station airs a regional Mexican radio format and is owned and operated by Latino Media Network.
+The station's studios and offices are located in the Univision building at the Plaza Of The Americas in the City Center District of Dallas.
 The station is an affiliate of the Dallas Mavericks Spanish Language Radio Network.

 KFZO has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
 The transmitter is off County Road 2560 in Alvord in Wise County.

 KFZO is not licensed by the FCC to broadcast in the HD (digital hybrid) format.

 History

 The station began signed on as KWDC on September 15, 1988.
-It played Jazz music and was owned by Denton FM Radio, Ltd. Less than a month after the station went on the air, owners Bill Mercer and Fred Graham sold it to Larry Greene, who bought it for $6 million.
+It played jazz and was owned by Denton FM Radio, Ltd. Less than a month after the station went on the air, owners Bill Mercer and Fred Graham sold it to Larry Greene, who bought it for $6 million.
 Greene changed the call sign to KJZY ("Jazzy 99.1").
 In 1991, KJZY made an unusual move for a commercial station, developing "Operation Jazzy" to help save the station's unique format by soliciting listener donations.
 Some $25,000 was raised, which was only a small portion of the needed $150,000.
 By December, the station went dark and was sold.

 In December 1992, the station went back on the air as KDZR ("Z-Rock 99.1 FM"), playing heavy metal rock from ABC Radio Network's Z Rock satellite feed, which was based in Dallas.
 It was then purchased by Marcos A. Rodriguez on February 1, 1995.
-It flipped to KHCK ("99.1 Kick FM"), airing Tejano music.
+It flipped to KHCK ("99.1 Kick FM"), airing tejano music.
 The station was also simulcast on 107.9 MHz.

 In 2004, the station was then sold to Hispanic Broadcasting (later becoming Univision Radio).
-Less than a year later, the station changed names and formats to KFZO as a Cumbia music station.
-A short time later, Univision switched it to a Reggaeton format, calling the station "La Kalle" (Spanish for "The Street").
+Less than a year later, the station changed names and formats to KFZO as a cumbia music station.
+A short time later, Univision switched it to a reggaeton format, calling the station "La Kalle" (Spanish for "The Street").

 On February 19, 2009, the Regional Mexican format known as "La Que Buena" was moved from 107.9 FM (KESS-FM) to 99.1 and was simulcast on 107.1 FM (KFZO).
-The Reggaeton station known as "Radio La Kalle" was then moved to 107.9 FM and retooled its format to Latin Pop where it remained until late 2011.
+The reggaeton station known as "Radio La Kalle" was then moved to 107.9 FM and retooled its format to latin pop where it remained until late 2011.